 In January 2012 the AICPA and CIMA joined forces to create a new designation; the CGMA, or Chartered Global Management Accountant.
 Both are management accounting certifications, pitting the CGMA in direct competition with the CMA.

 So how can you determine which is best suited for you?
+This is an important decision as you become an accountant and pursue certifications to advance your career.

 Below I’m going to outline key elements of each designation so you can make the decision between CGMA vs CMA.
 Or you can also watch this video: